 In African American culture, honoring our ancestors is everything.
-It’s about acknowledging the shoulders we stand on and showing respect for the pain, struggles, and triumphs that brought us here.
-Jumping the broom is one of those traditions that keeps us connected to the past while celebrating the future we’re building.
+It’s about acknowledging the shoulders we stand on, showing respect for the pain and struggles they endured, and recognizing the accomplishments they achieved.
+Jumping the broom is one of those traditions that keeps us connected to the past while celebrating the future they dreamed of.

 This act is more than a photo op.
 It’s a nod to the daily prayers of our ancestors that continue to manifest today: